Is it really possible to build a company website in just an hour?

 Most of these offer fast installs for different Content Management Systems, which we’ll cover below.

-Bluehost has been one of the biggest players in the hosting market for years.
+Dreamhost has been one of the biggest players in the hosting market for years.
 They have solid service and an affordable pricing scheme starting at just a few dollars a month.

+One of their best offering is their WordPress hosting.
 You can also use their one-click install for WordPress.

 They have a few different plans depending on whether you’re looking to run a WordPress blog or something more complex.

 If you already know you’re going to use WordPress, consider checking into WP Engine.
 Instead of offering hosting for different types of platforms, they focus exclusively on WordPress—and do an excellent job.

 Last, but not least, is Siteground.
 While they have cheap plans like other platforms, they’re most known for scalability.
 They can handle websites of all sizes and can grow as your site grows.

 Now, it’s worth noting that not every CMS needs a hosting solution since a few provide it themselves.
 Let’s look at each one next.

 Content management system (CMS)